Costs for Selling a House at Auction

 There are hundreds of property auctioneers in the UK.
 The best suited auctioneer for your property will depend on the property type and location.
 Looking at the past auction results (usually available on the auctioneer’s website) can be a good starting point to short list a suitable auctioneer.

-What can we expect from the property market in 2024?
+What can we expect from the property market before the end of 2024?

-The two key factors dominating the news in the housing market in 2023 were increasing interest rates and the cost of living.
-These are expected to remain as the two main issues thought-out 2024, with the Bank of England stating that interest rates are likely to remain high in order to combat inflation.
+The two key factors dominating news in the housing market last year were increasing interest rates and the cost of living.
+These remained the two main issues thought-out most of 2024.
+The Bank of England have started to make interest cuts in 2024 and it is expected that interest rates are likely to be further reduced in the coming months.

 Is it sensible to sell a property by auction in a cooling market?